Language selection

 Environment

-The CNSC uses information provided by licensees to create our own reports assessing the environmental effects of nuclear facilities or licensed activities.
+The CNSC uses information provided by licensees to create its own reports assessing the environmental effects of nuclear facilities or licensed activities.

 Health and safety